learnapollo/learnapollo/content/tutorial-react/react-02.md

 }`
 ```

-If you signed up with GitHub, we already inserted the name you signed up with.
-But how do we use this query in our Pokedex component?
+If you signed up with GitHub, we already inserted your name in this query.

+But how do we access the query result in our Pokedex component?
 We can use `graphql` exposed from the `react-apollo` package to inject query results to React components via the `data` prop.

 ```js
 const PokedexWithData = graphql(TrainerQuery)(Pokedex)